clowdr-app/clowdr-app.github.io/content/technical-guides/tech-support-for-livestreams.md

 ---
 updatedDate: 2021-04-29T09:37:43.000+00:00
-title: How to Provide Technical Support for Livestreams
+title: Providing technical support for live-streams
+index: 2
 description:
-  A brief training for organizers and volunteers on providing tech support for livestreams
+  A brief training for organizers and volunteers on providing tech support for live-streams
 author: Cristal Mojica
 ---